HCL-TECH-SOFTWARE/domino-jnx/docs/implementors/rich_text_implementation.md

 ## Implementation

 The implementation is based around the `MemoryStructureProxy` class, which uses Java's `java.lang.reflect.Proxy` capability to create objects with dynamic implementations of the methods defined in structure interfaces.
+The `MemoryStructureUtil` class contains static methods supporting proxy implementations and allowing for creating new ones.

 The `forStructure(Class<I extends MemoryStructure> subtype, MemoryStructure structure)` static method creates a proxy instance to wrap the provided structure implementation, which will generally be either a lambda returning a `ByteBuffer` (for simple implementations) or an instance of `AbstractCDRecord`.